IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ``docker-compose -f docker-compose-dev.yml down``

+If you want to run a single container (the mail server, for example) then run:

+``docker-compose -f docker-compose-dev.yml up dev_smtp``

 For a fresh installation, and before running the Software Installer Script, it is recommended to delete the docker-dev-env folder to avoid installation problems due to existing data in the containers.

 Run the Dataverse Software Installer Script